THE MISSIONS OF GRACE COVENANT PRESBYTERIAN CHURCH

 Some of the missions we support are through annual or occasional special offerings.

-- Two Cents A Meal – We encourage our members to set aside two pennies at every meal time and to bring these coins to the church for our Two Cents A Meal offerings.
+- 5 Cents Per Meal – We encourage our members to set aside a nickel at every meal time and to bring these coins to the church for our 5 Cents Per Meal offerings.
 These are used in various community and global hunger ministries.

 - One Great Hour of Sharing – Your generous gifts to this Palm Sunday Offering help provide relief those affected by natural disasters, provide food to the hungry, and assist in helping to empower the poor and oppressed.